check-spelling-sandbox/Codeberg-org/TermsOfUse.md

 For Free and Open Software projects (FOSS) as defined by the Free Software Foundation (FSF) and the Open Source Initiative (OSI), Codeberg provides Repository and Version Control, Wiki, and Issue Tracker hosting under certain terms and conditions.
 These services are referred to as "service", "hosting" and "platform" in this document.

-Our service is open for all projects working under a license compatible with either the Open-Source-License definition of the Free Software foundation (FSF) or the Open Source Initiative (OSI).
+Our service is open for all projects working under a license compatible with either the Open-Source-License definition of the Free Software Foundation (FSF) or the Open Source Initiative (OSI).

-Generally we do not contribute, monitor, or delete content (with the rare exception of policies like these Terms of Use or legal compliance).
+Generally, we do not contribute, monitor, or delete content (with the rare exception of policies like these Terms of Use or legal compliance).
 This means that editorial control is in the hands of you and your fellow users who create and manage the content.

 Codeberg is a non-profit organisation financed by member contributions and donations.
 The service can only survive as long as member contributions and donations allow us to maintain the necessary infrastructure.